Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-In this section, we use the following two 10-dimensional test functions with different smoothness to determine the sample and computational efficiency of our methodology:
+In this section, we use the following two test functions in varying dimensions ($d=20$, $100$, and $500$) to determine the sample and computational efficiency of our methodology:

-where $d=10$.
+These two functions have different smoothness.
 The two-dimensional versions of these functions are shown in Figure~\ref{fig:test-func-surfaces}.
-The {Schwefel-2.22} function is non-differentiable, having ``wedges'' on the surface, due to the presence of the absolute value functions in its definition.
-In contrast, the Griewank function is infinitely differentiable in the test region $(-4,4)^{10}$.
+The {Schwefel-2.22} function is non-differentiable, having ``wedges'' on the surface, due to the presence of the absolute value functions in its definition, whereas the Griewank function is infinitely differentiable.